mmbman/Katagiri/1980-07-02-Karma-Where-Karma-Originates.md

 Let me say simply what I have taught today.
 What I want to tell you is that karma is really the very source of one’s life.
 That’s why you cannot understand [it].
 If you try to understand karma intellectually, Buddhist scripture says you become crazy and confused.
 [So] how do you know [karma]?
 There is only one way: that is meditation, zazen.
 [This way is] handed down from generation to generation.
 Coming back to the source: return to the source, return to home, and sit there!
 But we don’t know exactly how to explain why we have to do this.

 In daily life, consciously we don’t have enough space to look at our selves and look at the source of our lives.
 Because consciousness is always going out; that’s why it’s very difficult.
 While you are going out, there are lots of things you are interested in; that’s why you feel joyful.
-But actually it’s not; that joy comes not from you, [but] from others, because your consciousness always going out.
+But actually it’s not; that joy comes not from you, [but] from others, because your consciousness is always going out.
 And then you feel joyful, but that joy is coming not from you but from others.
 So strictly speaking there is no sense of subjectivity which is called Katagiri as a human being, because Katagiri is sort of a person constantly *dragged away* by something else.
 So that’s why we don’t have any space to look at who we are and where we are.
-But: if you come back, return to *you* and sit there, at that time exactly you can *be there*.
+But: if you come back, return to *you* and sit in [you], at that time exactly you can *be there*.

+#### 39:56

 But the problem is... maybe you think returning home is pretty easy, but I don’t think it’s pretty easy. *[He laughs.]* If you return home, maybe you will complain for months!
 Because if you return home – [there is] completely nothing.
 That’s why you complain or grumble at such a situation.
 And then finally, what are you doing when you come back home?
 You are always thinking.
 You are chasing after thoughts, and you are roaming around. *[He laughs.]*

-#### 40:50

 [So this means,] according to [Buddhism](glossary#buddhism), there are four stages of Zen. (*Transcriber’s Note:* These correspond to the four *dhyānas*.)